Double Decker (chocolate bar)

-Double Decker is a British brand of chocolate bar currently manufactured by Cadbury.
-First introduced in the UK in 1976, its name derives from the well-known double-decker bus, with the buses themselves sometimes appearing in advertisements for the product.
-It is a mixture of milk chocolate, nougat, and crisp, crunchy cereal.
+Double Decker is a brand of chocolate bar manufactured by British company Cadbury, first introduced in 1976.
+Its name derives from the well-known double-decker bus, with the buses themselves sometimes appearing in advertisements for the product.
+It is a mixture of milk chocolate, nougat with a hint of coffee, and crisp, crunchy cereal.

 This has proved to be a very popular recipe, being used in cakes and other confections.
+The Double Decker is manufactured in Poland since 2011.